Emma Copley Eisenberg: Personal life

 Copley Eisenberg was raised in New York City and currently resides in Philadelphia.
 Her father, Alan Eisenberg, was the Executive Director of the Actors Equity Association, the Union for Broadway stage actors.
 Her mother, Claire Copley, owned an art gallery before becoming a children’s librarian, and is the daughter of artist William Copley and granddaughter of Ira Copley, who founded Copley Newspaper chain.

 She received a bachelor of arts from Haverford College and an MFA in fiction writing from the University of Virginia.

 In 2007, as a college student, Copley Eisenberg completed an internship in Pocahontas County, West Virginia, the location of her book The Third Rainbow Girl.
 The experience lingered with her, and she returned in 2009 and lived there until 2011, during which time she served as an AmeriCorps member and worked "as a counselor at a girls’ wilderness and empowerment camp."

 Career

-Copley Eisenberg has taught fiction writing at Bryn Mawr College, the University of Virginia, and ZYZZYVA.
+Copley Eisenberg has taught fiction writing at Bryn Mawr College, Temple University, Haverford College, and Wesleyan University, the University of Virginia, and ZYZZYVA.

 In 2018, along with several other writers, Copley Eisenberg co-founded Blue Stoop, an organization that "nurtures an inclusive literary community by creating pathways to access writing education, inspiration, and professional support, and celebrating Philadelphia’s rich writing tradition."
 She is currently on the board of the organization.